HeLabFzu/HQIA/README.md

-# Repo for Centralized Architecture of Quantum Internet
+# Repo for Hierarchical Architecture of Quantum Internet
 ## Abstract
 The research of architecture has tremendous significance in realizing quantum internet.
 Currently, studies focus on the distributed quantum internet architecture, which relies on quantum repeaters to perform entanglement preparation & distribution.
-In this paper, we analyze the distributed architecture in detail and demonstrate that it has three limitations: 1) high maintenance overhead, 2) low-performance entanglement distribution, and 3) unable to support optimal entanglement routing.
-We propose a three-layer centralized quantum internet architecture and the communication model to solve the problems above.
-At the top layer, we deploy the central controller to collect the global network state for supporting optimal entanglement routing.
-At the middle layer, we design the local domain controller for centralized entanglement preparation & distribution, reducing maintenance overhead and improving efficiency.
-At the bottom layer, quantum devices are responsible for executing quantum operations.
-The evaluation results show that the entanglement distribution efficiency of centralized architecture is 11.5% higher than that of distributed architecture on average (minimum 3.3%, maximum 37.3%), and the entanglement routing performance of centralized architecture is much better than that of distributed architecture according to the fidelity and throughput.
+In this paper, we analyze the distributed architecture in detail and demonstrate that it has three limitations: 1) possible high maintenance overhead, 2) possible low-performance entanglement distribution, and 3) unable to support optimal entanglement routing.
+We design a hierarchical quantum internet architecture and a communication model to solve the problems above.
+We also present a W-state Based Centralized Entanglement Preparation & Distribution (W-state Based CEPD) scheme and a Centralized Entanglement Routing (CER) strategy within hierarchical architecture and perform an experimental comparison with other entanglement preparation & distribution schemes and entanglement routing strategies within the distributed architecture.
+The evaluation results show that the entanglement distribution efficiency of hierarchical architecture is 11.5% higher than that of distributed architecture on average (minimum 3.3%, maximum 37.3%), and the entanglement routing performance of hierarchical architecture is much better than that of distributed architecture according to the fidelity and throughput.
 ## Repository Structure
 - `experiment`                   source code of experiment
-	+ `integrated_example.py`    a completed use case for centralized quantum internet communication.
+	+ `integrated_example.py`    a completed use case for hierarchical quantum internet communication.
 	+ `environmental_parameter_effect_test.py` impact of environmental interference
 	+ `route_hops_effect_test.py`     hops vs. fidelity
 	+ `path_with_different_environmental_parameter_effect_test.py` shows the importance of environmental interference in entanglement routing